michalurb8/CMA-ES-tests/README.md

 Run with:
 python3 main.py
-This will test all variants of the algorithm and show resulting ECDF curves.
+This will run the default test on all variants of the algorithm and show resulting ECDF curves.
 May take a long time.

 All testing parameters can be set manually.
 For help, run: